 - A mailbox is created (/var/spool mail)

 - Unique UID & GID are given to user.

 User private Group(UPG):-

-In Red Hat linux uses user private Group (UPG) schema.
-According to UPG scheme, you create the any user account, the user consists the primary group with same name and same ID.
+In Red Hat, Linux uses user private Group (UPG) schema.
+According to the UPG scheme, you create any user account, the user consists of the primary group with the same name and same ID.